Sarabor/Grafana/README.md

 choco install jq
 ```

-## Quick start
+## HelloWorld

-Use the Quick start to validate the installation of the tools and get a first look at Grafonnet.
+Use the HelloWorld to validate the installation of the tools and get a first look at Grafonnet.

 ### HelloDashboard!

-This is a minimal dashboard with a single text panel written in Jsonnet that will generate the equivalent dashboard in JSON.
+This is a minimal dashboard with a single text panel written with the Grafonnet library that will generate the equivalent dashboard in JSON.

 ```jsonnet
 local grafana = import 'grafonnet/grafana.libsonnet';